Mrkfrnndz0103/soc5-internalTool/README.md

 ### Login

-**Backroom Users:**
-1. Select "Backroom" role
-2. Enter your Ops ID
+1. Enter your Ops ID or username
-3. Name will auto-populate
-4. Enter password (first-time default: `SOC5-Outbound`)
+2. Enter your password (first-time default: `SOC5-Outbound`)
-5. Change password if prompted
+3. Change password if prompted

-**FTE Users:**
-1. Select "FTE" role
-2. Click "Sign in with Google"
-3. Authenticate with company Google account

 ### Dispatch Report